spericas/helidon-mcp/docs/mcp/README.md

 ### MCP Server

 Servers provide the fundamental building blocks for adding context to language models via MCP.
-It is accessible through a configurable `HTTP` endpoint.
+It is accessible through a configurable HTTP endpoint.
 The server manages client connections and provides features described in the following sections.
 The MCP server is implemented as a Helidon `HttpFeature` and registered with the web server's routing.
 To host multiple servers, simply register additional `McpServerFeature` instances with unique paths.
 Each path acts as a unique entry point for MCP clients.
 Use the`McpServerFeature` builder to register MCP components.
-The server's name and version are shared with clients during connection, but Helidon imposes no constraints on how you manage them.
+The server's name and version are shared with clients during connection initialization, but Helidon imposes no constraints on how you manage them.

 **Example: Creating an MCP server**